 - Schedule visits at a time when your child isn’t usually napping.

 - Use a toy doctor’s kit to teach your young child about all the things the doctor will do when you visit.
 Or bring along a favourite “buddy,” a stuffed animal or doll, who gets an exam along with your child.
 This might help them feel more comfortable when it comes time for the real thing.

 - Young children may find it difficult to sit still in a doctor’s waiting room.
 Bring a couple of books, a favourite toy and a snack to help keep your child busy and happy during the wait.

-- If your child is older, explain why she is visiting the doctor.
+- If your child is older, explain why they are visiting the doctor.
 Use simple, easy-to-understand language.
-If it is for a regular check-up, explain that all children see a doctor, and that the doctor checks how she is growing and developing.
+If it is for a regular check-up, explain that all children see a doctor, and that the doctor checks how they are growing and developing.
 Be honest about what your child can expect from the exam.

-- Tell your older child or adolescent that he can see the doctor without you in the room.
-This might help him feel more comfortable talking with the doctor.
+- Tell your older child or teen that they can see the doctor without you in the room.
+This might help them feel more comfortable talking with the doctor.

 What do I do between visits?